fasttime/JScrewIt/Features.md

 Existence of the global object console having the string representation "\[object Console\]".<br>
 This feature may become unavailable when Firebug or Firebug Lite is open and the console panel is enabled.

-_Available in Edge, Firefox, Internet Explorer 10+, Safari and Android Browser.
-This feature is not available inside web workers in Safari before 7.1+ and Android Browser 4.4+._
+_Available in Firefox, Internet Explorer 10+, Safari and Android Browser.
+This feature is not available inside web workers in Safari before 7.1 and Android Browser 4.4._
 <a name="DEFAULT"></a>
 ### `DEFAULT`
 Minimum feature level, compatible with all supported engines in all environments.